godratio/Blogular/readme.md

 #  OLD PROJECT NO LONGER BEING DEVELOPED #
-Just leaving here for historical reason but I havent touched this in many years.
+Just leaving this here for historical reasons but I havent touched this in many years.